opendilab/DI-engine-docs/source/hands_on/rnd.rst

     2. ``combine the RND pseudo reward with the original reward``.
 Here, we should also use some weight factor to control the balance of exploration and exploitation.
 For minigrid, we let the last non-zero original reward times 1000 to enlarge the effect of original goal.
 We also conduct the experiment on minigrid empty8 to verify the importance of tradeoff between the exploration and exploitation.
-In the experiment, we found that if we don't use the weight factor 1000, the rnd agent can't learn to reach the goal totally because the extent of exploration is to big.
+In the experiment, we found that if we don't use the weight factor 1000, the rnd agent can't learn to reach the goal at all because the proportion of exploration is too large.

         .. code-block:: python